nvictus/SublimeIPython/README.md

 - extend this to run ipython cells and cell magics `%%` and add ipython-specific syntax highlighting

-- broadcast errors to the stdout of the running front-end (right now they are printed in sublime's console and the ultraTB tracebacks are all mangly)
+- broadcast errors to the stdout of the running front-end (right now they are printed in sublime's console)

 - support interactive input from the running front-end